matthieugomez/StringDistances.jl/README.md

 	findall(s, itr, dist::StringDistance; min_score = 0.8)
 	```

-The functions `findnearest` and `findall` are particularly optimized for the `Levenshtein` and `OptimalStringAlignement` distances (these distances stop early if the distance is higher than a certain threshold).
+The functions `findnearest` and `findall` are particularly optimized for the `Levenshtein` and `OptimalStringAlignement` distances (these algorithm stops as soon as the distance is higher than a certain threshold).

 ## Notes